Travel to the City of Beauty and Wellness

 You can have a great holiday in Europe in four days.
 We did it, even though I would of loved to stay longer!
-We flew into Frankfurt, Germany drove one and half hours south to a city of beauty and wellness Baden Baden Germany.
+We flew into Frankfurt, Germany drove one and half hours south to a city of beauty and wellness, Baden Baden Germany.
 Our plane was to stay at the Brenners Park Hotel and Spa, explore the city and take short day trips from Baden Baden.

 Simply said, I loved this little city!
 Baden Baden Germany has a great versatility about it.
 Set in Germany’s Black Forest, there is a lot to explore just in it’s city center area.
-But my favorite activity was to walk the parks.
-They have lovely parks here in Baden Baden.
+But my favorite activity was to walk the parks in Baden Baden.
+They have lovely parks here in this city of wellness.
 Very clean like how you find a lot of Germany to be.
 You will find the citizens of Baden Baden to be warm, friendly and sincere.
 Kevin and I look forward to returning one day, hopefully soon!

-Unfortunately we only had two full days in Baden Baden but this is what we were able to enjoy:
+Unfortunately we only allotted two days in Baden Baden so we tried to squeeze in as much as we could.

 If you love parks like me, you will be delighted with Lichtenaler Allee.
 A beautiful and enchanting park to stroll approximately a mile and half along the Oos River.
 The Lichtenaler Allee is approximately 350 years old, so it is just filled with mature and gorgeous nature!
 There is no fee so take your time strolling, sit on a park bench and take in all the beauty of the trees and flowers.
 Cross the little bridges that surround the city.
 Walk all the paths.
 We were here in the beginning of the falls season and it was just gorgeous!
 I would love to experience the Lichtenaler Allee in spring when the flowers are all in bloom.
 I am sure it must be just amazing.
 The Oos River makes music to your ears as you hear the rambling water through Baden Baden.
 It makes everything feel so peaceful.